rutherford-nj/www.rutherfordboronj.com/covid-information.md

 spreading viruses is to follow good, common hygiene practices that
 include:

--Frequent hand washing w/ soap &amp; water, or use alcohol-based hand sanitizer if no access to water.
+- Frequent hand washing w/ soap &amp; water, or use alcohol-based hand sanitizer if no access to water.

 - Cover your nose and mouth with a tissue or sleeve when coughing